-Anna Þórðardóttir has been a board member of a number of companies and organizations, including KPMG ehf. and the Institute of State Authorized Public Accountants in Iceland.
-She is currently a member of the board of The Icelandic Center for Future Studies (Framtíðarsetur Íslands) and is chairman of the Board Audit Committee of Hagar.
+Anna Pórðardóttir has been a board member of a number of companies and organizations, including KPMG ehf. and the institute of State Authorized Public Accountants in Iceland.
+She is currently a member of the board of the Icelandic Center for Future Studies (Framtíðarsetur Íslands) and is chairman of the Board Audit Committee of Hagar.
 Anna was an employee of KPMG in 1988-2015, where she became partner in 1999.
 While at KPMG, she was responsible for the audit of the following companies: Reitir, Hagar, 365, Baugur Group, Vodafone, Landfestar, Landey, 10-11 and Félagsbústaðir.

-Ms. Þórðardóttir holds a Cand Oecon. in Business Administration from the University of Iceland and is a Chartered Accountant.
-She has also studied towards a Cand.
-Merc in Financial Studies from Handelhøjskolen in Århus, Denmark.
+Ms. Þórðardóttir is a chartered accountant and holds a Cand.
+Oecon degree in Business Administration from the University of Iceland.
+She has also studied toward a cand. merc degree in financial studies from Handelhøjskolen in Århus, Denmark.